-Unfortunately, they contain carrageenan and maltodextrin: ingredients I try to avoid.
+Unfortunately, they contain carrageenan and maltodextrin; ingredients I try to avoid.
 They also cost about $5 (or more in airports), which makes them much pricer than our normal breakfast options.
-In fact, for our whole family to eat them, we’d have to spend almost $40.00 Instead, I figured out how to make them at home with real food ingredients and a whole batch costs about what one order costs in a coffee shop!
+In fact, for our whole family to eat them we’d have to spend almost $40.00 Instead, I figured out how to make them at home with real food ingredients.
+A whole batch costs about what one order costs in a coffee shop!

 Why Sous Vide Rocks

 I’ve been experimenting with sous vide cooking for about six months and it has become one of my go-to kitchen gadgets.
 If you aren’t familiar with it, sous vide cooking uses circulating water at a carefully controlled temperature to achieve incredible results.
 The best steaks, chicken, and eggs I’ve ever cooked were cooked in a sous vide.

 In the past, this method required a big machine and was most often used in restaurants.
 Most methods also use plastic bags to submerge the food in water (so I’d never tried it because we avoid plastic if at all possible).

 Sous Vide at Home!